pippim/pippim.github.io/index.md

     ## Get in touch
     ```

-5. Two extra spaces are added between HTML elements for readability in HTML and some of the spacing between buttons.
-A blank line is added before and after the HTML button bar for readability.
-Note however the markdown interpreter condenses multiple blank lines into a single blank line.
-The single HTML command line is also treated like a blank markdown line.
+5. Two extra spaces are added between HTML elements for readability and some extra spacing between buttons.
+A blank line is added before the HTML id tag and after the HTML button bar for readability.
+Because the markdown interpreter condenses multiple blank lines into a single blank line, the HTML code has no effect on line spacing.

-6. If you would like to modify the button properties (position, color, size, hover, etc), `hdr-bar` and `hdr-btn` are defined in `assets/css/style.scss`:
+6. If you would like to modify the button properties (position, color, size, hover, etc), the header button bar (`hdr-bar`) and individual buttons (`hdr-btn`) are defined in filename `assets/css/style.scss`:

     ``` scss
     .hdr-bar {
       display: block;
       position: relative;
       width: 100%;
-      height: .5rem;            // Allow bit extra for button box height
+      height: .5rem;            // Add bit extra for button box height
-      text-align: right;        // Don't use "float: right;" that breaks rendering order &:before {
+      text-align: right;        // Don't use "float: right;" that renders backwards &:before {
           content: "";
           display: block;